hunchoash/Cpp_Cheat_Sheet/cheat_sheet.md

 ### final

-so, in my opinion final is pretty cool cus it doesnt let u override an object again cus its litteraly final. u feel me? so the idea here is if u got a virtual function in yo base class and u wanna override it but dont want any other classes to fuck w/ it again u use override (exmaple below might explain it better ig.) and if u try to override it BOOM its an erro.
+so, in my opinion final is pretty cool cus it doesnt let u override an object again cus its litteraly final. u feel me? so the idea here is if u got a virtual function in yo base class and u wanna override it but dont want any other classes to fuck w/ it again u use override (exmaple below might explain it better ig.) and if u try to override it BOOM its an error.

 ```c++
 class B {